 |Heatwave arrives back at Westhaven after a race in the 1977 One Ton Cup|

 |Heatwave leads Export Lion around a gybe mark during one of the inshore races during the 1978 One Ton Cup|

 Heatwave may well have won the series had she not met such light airs in the first race.
 In that race, and although she was faster in light airs than she had been a year earlier, she finished a calamitous 16th.
 But Heatwave followed this with a second, sixth and a first, for fourth overall, and in three of the four races, including both offshore races, she led around the first weather mark.

-Heatwave has since been based in Europe, and a more recent photo from 2003 is shown above.
+Heatwave has since been based in Europe, and more recent photos from circa-2003 is shown above and below.